bahaeddinezaidi/football-players-management/README.md

 # football-players-management
-football players management plateform with  sprongbooy,angular and Postgresql
+football players management plateform with  springboot,angular and Postgresql